dimitri-yatsenko/datajoint-book/book/30-schema-design/020-primary-key.md

 **Question 1: How do I prevent duplicate records?**
 - Each student gets a unique student ID number when they enroll
-- The database enforces that no two students can have the same student ID
+- To ensure that the student has not previously registered, additional verification is performed to search the existing records.
+The student may be asked to provide other names that they have used in the past.
+- Additional uniqueness constraints may be imposed on other attributes such as drivers license number, passport number, email, social security number, cellphone, etc.
 - Before inserting a new student record, the system checks if that student ID already exists

 **Question 2: How do I prevent entities sharing the same record?**
-- Each student ID can only be assigned to one person
+- Each student ID can only be assigned to one person.
+- At registration, the university will issue a photo ID card to the student that allows verifying that another student is not pretending to be the student in the records.
-- If a student graduates and the ID is reused years later, the old record must be properly archived
+- If a student graduates and the ID is reused years later, the old record must be properly archived, although in most systems, such IDs are retired and not reused.

 **Question 3: How do I match entities?**
-- When a student comes to the registrar's office, they can look up their record by student ID
+- When a student comes to the registrar's office, they can look up their record by student ID.
-- The database can quickly find the student's record using the student ID as the primary key
+- The database can quickly find the student's record using the student ID as the primary key.
-- All related records (grades, courses, payments) can be linked to this student through the student ID
+- All related records (grades, courses, payments) can be linked to this student through the student ID.

 ### Example: Laboratory Animal Database